IE0005/VSTNet-DDPM_denoising/README.md

 Dataset:

 We use the Simulated Brain Database (SBD) (https://brainweb.bic.mni.mcgill.ca/), which provides 3D brain MRI volumes generated from normal and multiple sclerosis (MS) anatomical models.
 The dataset includes T1-, T2-, and proton-density (PD) weighted images with varying slice thickness, noise levels, and intensity non-uniformity.
 The voxel values are in magnitude, not complex.
 In this study, we use the T1, T2, and PD modalities with slice thicknesses of 1, 3, 5, 7, and 9 mm, all generated with zero noise and zero intensity non-uniformity, which serve as ground-truth clean images.
-We only used the coronal 2D view slices for both training and final denoising purposes to reduce computational expenses for now.
+To reduce computational cost, we restrict our experiments to coronal 2D slices for both training and inference.
+The dataset contains a total of 1,938 coronal slices, which are partitioned into 80% for training and 20% for testing.

 ---
 <p align="center">